Pickled Mustard Green Soup

 Instructions

 • Once the pork is cooked, start skimming the scum out.
-You can check if the meat is cooked through by trying to cut it with a spoon.
-If you can cut the meat through with a spoon and there is no blood, the meat is cooked through.
+You can check if the meat is cooked through just by looking to see if the meat shrink from the end of the ribs and showing more bones.

-• Season the soup with bouillon and add the chopped green pickled mustard to the pot.
-Let the green pickled mustard cooked and release the flavor for another 10 minutes.
+• Add the chopped green pickled mustard to the pot.
+Let the pickled mustard cooked and release the flavor for another 10 minutes.
 Serve the soup as is or eat it with rice.
 Enjoy!

 Video